hanewman/hanewman.github.io/_pages/about.md

 <h1 class="page__title">News</h1>

-- Jul 2026: Presented the paper *Online Correlation Clustering: Simultaneously Optimizing All lp-norms* at ICALP 2026
+- **Jul 2026**: Presented the paper *Online Correlation Clustering: Simultaneously Optimizing All lp-norms* at ICALP 2026
-- Jun 2026: Attended MAPSP 2026 workshop, where I also spoke on *Robust Gittins for Stochastic Scheduling*
+- **Jun 2026**: Attended MAPSP 2026 workshop, where I also spoke on *Robust Gittins for Stochastic Scheduling*
-- Mar 2026: Invited seminar on New Trends in Clustering at Dagstuhl, where I also spoke on a series of works on lp-norm correlation clustering
+- **Mar 2026**: Invited seminar on New Trends in Clustering at Dagstuhl, where I also spoke on a series of works on lp-norm correlation clustering
-- Jul 2025: Started as an Assistant Professor at Vassar!
+- **Jul 2025**: Started as an Assistant Professor at Vassar!